By Chris Carmichael,

-As we reach the end of August the bulk of the summer is in the rearview mirror.
+As we start September, the bulk of the summer is in the rearview mirror.
 And while there are athletes who have big events coming up in the next several weeks, many of you are wrapping up your summer season.
 You have trained long and hard to get here and I hope you achieved your goals and had a ton of fun along the way.
 Late summer can be a great time to be an athlete and can set you up for a great fall and winter season, but there are some big training mistakes you want to avoid.

 If Your Major Goal Is Behind You: